View CartMy Account / Order StatusHelp

 How many pours can I get out of the molds?

-If the molds are taken care of you should be able to get hundreds of pours out of a mold.
-Our molds are made of a special blend of plastic that we have especially made for us; it is very durable and long lasting.
+If the molds are taken care of you should be able to get lots of pours out of a mold.
+Our molds are made of a special blend of polyethylene plastic that we have especially made for us; it is very durable and long lasting.
+The molds are 80 mil thick.

 Can I use colorants or Paints?